-Your rights will be different if your partner rents their home.
+Your rights if your partner owns the home

-You’ll automatically get occupancy rights to stay in the home.
+If you're living with your partner in their property as your main home, you'll get have occupancy rights as their spouse or civil partner.
 This means that neither of you can force the other to leave without a court order.

 You’ll need each other’s permission to: